 This counter increments for every texture filtering issue cycle.
-This GPU can do 2 2D bilinear texture samples per clock.
+This GPU can do 8 2D bilinear texture samples per clock.
 More complex filtering operations are composed of multiple 2D bilinear samples, and will take proportionally more filtering time to complete.
 The costs per sampled quad are:

-- 2D bilinear filtering takes two cycles.
+2D bilinear filtering takes half a cycle.

-- 2D trilinear filtering takes four cycles.
+- 2D trilinear filtering takes one cycles.

-- 3D bilinear filtering takes four cycles.
+- 3D bilinear filtering takes one cycles.

-- 3D trilinear filtering takes eight cycles.
+- 3D trilinear filtering takes two cycles.

 Using anisotropic filtering will make multiple filtered sub-samples which are combined to make the final output sample color.
-For a filter with MAX\ANISOTROPY of "N", up to N times the cycles of the base filter are required.
+For a filter with MAX_ANISOTROPY of "N", up to N times the cycles of the base filter are required.